Anna Maria Island Waterfront Homes

 Many luxury homes on Anna Maria Island occupy sites that have changed hands multiple times since the early 1900s.
 These properties often have complex title histories involving boundary shifts, unrecorded easements, or claims related to accreted or eroded land.
 Some parcels may also include remnants of older structures or historical designations that affect renovation rights and insurance coverage.

-During title examination, your attorney will verify property boundaries, survey encroachments, riparian rights, and public access easements.
+During title examination, in addition to ensuring a property is truly a waterfront property, your attorney will verify property boundaries, survey encroachments, riparian rights, and public access easements.
 Issues such as submerged land leases or shared dock agreements can complicate ownership and must be addressed before closing.
 A thorough title review — combined with title insurance — provides crucial protection for luxury buyers investing in multimillion dollar properties along Florida’s coastline.

 Additional Legal Considerations for Waterfront Buyers